zilliztech/zdoc/versioned_docs/version-byoc/tutorials/understand-basics/data-security.md

 By design, the Zilliz Cloud platform comprises two planes: the control plane and the kernel plane.
 These planes reside in separate security groups with isolated networks.
 Such a design reinforces data security.

-As a supplement, Zilliz Cloud supports security settings, such as access control, whitelists, and private links, securing internal and external communication with your cluster.
+As a supplement, Zilliz Cloud supports security settings, such as access control, securing internal and external communication with your cluster.

 ### Authentication{#authentication}